H4HWV2011/msjarvis-public-docs/thesis/10-woah-weighted-optimization-hierarchy.md

 - The Fifth DGM (port 4002) tracks how many inputs have been evaluated by WOAH, how many were accepted into subconscious or I-containers, and timestamps of the most recent WOAH evaluations
 - Consciousness coordinators and bridges (including `jarvis-consciousness-bridge`, port 8020) record when WOAH was used as one of the services in an end-to-end pipeline
 - WOAH's identity weights influence which memories are promoted, how they are indexed, and how strongly they shape future responses
+- Identity-promoted items stored to ChromaDB use `all-minilm:latest` (384-dim, `hnsw:space: cosine`) — the mandatory embedding model for all 40 active collections

 ### Service Integration: jarvis-woah vs nbb_woah_algorithms